-Annual tuition numbers for these schools were manually researched and represent the bachelor's degree level if the school offers at least one online bachelor's degree or the master's degree level if the school offers at least one master's degree but zero online bachelor's degrees.
+Annual tuition numbers for these schools were manually researched and represent the bachelor's degree level if the school offers at least one online bachelor's degree, or the master's degree level if the school offers at least one master's degree but zero online bachelor's degrees.
 Out-of-state tuitions were used unless in-state tuition is offered to all online students.
 Tuition was calculated assuming full-time status.
 Unless otherwise stated, bachelor’s programs were assumed to require four years to complete and master’s programs were assumed to require two years.

 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to less than two weeks worth of in-person requirements.
 This allows students to retain their current employment or other personal responsibilities.

-The data used to determine the Military-Friendly score is from Military Advanced Education & Transition, a publication of KMI Media Group aimed at providing servicemembers and veterans with the tools they need to make informed decisions about their education.
-In 2017, MAE&T surveyed over 400 institutions and evaluated them on the basis of four categories: military culture, online support, financial aid, and flexibility.
+The data used to determine the Military-Friendly score is from the U.S. Department of Veterans Affairs GI Bill Comparison Tool, a tool aimed at providing servicemembers and veterans with the information they need to make decisions about their education.
+The GI Comparison Tool is updated annually and pulls data from the Department of Veterans Affairs and Department of Education databases.

 Financial Aid: Military students can pay for their education through a variety of tuition assistance benefits, and colleges may offer additional incentives such as in-state tuition, scholarships, fee waivers, textbook grants, and tuition discounts.
-Schools that ranked highly in this category offer a significant amount of financial aid to active-duty service members, veterans, and military spouses and dependents.
+Schools that rank highly in this category offer a significant amount of financial aid to active-duty servicemembers, veterans, and military spouses and dependents.
 Schools also report whether or not they participate in the Yellow Ribbon Program.
 Participants in the Yellow Ribbon Program agree to provide additional benefits to military students beyond those offered by the Post-9/11 GI Bill.
 All colleges on the Top Yellow Ribbon Online Schools are Yellow Ribbon Program participants, offering support to an unlimited number of students as well as offering unlimited contributions per student.